LASIK in Providence

 Our eyes continue to develop into early adulthood.
 If laser surgery is performed too soon, the eye may change in a way that undoes the benefits.
 Dr. Galler only performs LASIK on patients who are over 18 years of age and prefers to wait until they reach their mid-20s, but he will be happy to discuss alternative options to help you see clearly.

 99.5% of LASIK patients have achieved 20/40 vision after their refractive surgeries.
-The Journal of Cataract and Refractive Surgery

-The LASIK Timeline, Step by Step
+LASIK in Providence The Timeline, Step by Step

 LASIK can take just 15 minutes per eye and doesn't require any stitches or sutures for healing.